atulkrishnathakur/ubuntu/README.md

 ```
 :/var/www/fprofile$ rm -r ./*
 ```
-Note: It does not delete hidden files
+-Note1: It does not delete hidden files
-. – The current directory indicated by a single dot.
+-Note2: . – The current directory indicated by a single dot.
-.. – The parent directory indicated by two successive dots.
+-Note3: .. – The parent directory indicated by two successive dots.

 # delete all hidden files